invasy/invasy.github.io/content/notes/install_packages_docker.md

 ---
-title: Install packages (Docker)
+title: How to install packages in Dockerfile
 categories:
-- howto
+- how to
 tags:
 - Docker
 - Dockerfile